Program Control Flow Browser

 • Show Program Control Flow To Here: Displays a graph showing all control flow paths that lead to the selected node.
 This helps identify potential entry points or calling paths that reach the selected code.

-A Reload button is also available in the top-right corner of the browser.
-Clicking this button will regenerate the graph for the currently opened COBOL program, incorporating any recent edits made to the source code.
-If a Show Program Control Flow From Here or Show Program Control Flow To Here action has been applied, using Reload will reset the graph to its default state and display all nodes.
+A Reload button is available in the top-right corner of the browser.
+Clicking this button regenerates the graph for the currently opened COBOL or PL/I program, incorporating any recent edits made to the source code.
+If one of the previous actions was applied, using Reload resets the graph to its default state and display all nodes.

 Limitations